 COVID-19 vaccine (January 2021)

-Learn about how the COVID-19 vaccine works, why it’s safe, and why everyone should get it.
+- How does the COVID-19 vaccine work, why is it safe, and why should everyone get it?
+(PDF)

 Virtual care (December 2020)

 Virtual care is another way to receive excellent care from your doctor.
-Instead of seeing your doctor in person, you can communicate using your phone or your computer, whatever you are comfortable with.
+In cases when you don’t need in-person treatment, you can now communicate using your phone or your computer—whatever you are comfortable with.

 The flu (November 2020)